DiogoNeves/Wig/README.md

 wasmer run app.wasm
 ```

+## Explanation

+This template repository is designed to be a simple starting point for creating Zig-based Wasm applications.
+The `src/main.zig` file contains the entry point for the application.
+The `zig build` command will automatically compile the `src/main.zig` file into a Wasm module and save it to the `www/bin` folder.

+The `www/index.html` file contains a simple HTML page that loads the Wasm module and executes it.

 ## Contributing

 If you would like to contribute to this project, feel free to submit a pull request or create an issue.
 For substantial changes such as restructuring or redesigning the project, it is recommended that you discuss the changes in a GitHub issue before submitting a pull request.